Skip to main content

 12 minutes read

 Assume you are a manufacturer of a product.
 You buy input material and pay tax on the purchase.
 There are three input materials required for manufacturing your final product.
-To produce a single unit, the tax you pay while purchasing input products X, Y, and Z is ₹500, 250, ₹150, respectively.
-When you sell your final product after manufacturing is complete, you again have to pay a tax of ₹1200.
+To produce a single unit, the taxes you pay when purchasing the input products X, Y, and Z are ₹500, ₹250, and ₹150, respectively.
+When you sell your final product after manufacturing is complete, you must pay a tax of ₹1200 again.
 There is a way to reduce your tax liability when paying output tax.
-You can remove the taxes you have paid on inputs from your output tax liability.
+You can remove the taxes you have paid on inputs.
+Let us look at how you can do it.
+But before that, let us understand GST briefly.

 What is GST?

-GST is known as Goods and Services Tax.
-Earlier, in India, a consumer used to pay many different taxes like VAT, service tax, excise, etc. GST is an indirect tax that has replaced almost all the earlier indirect taxes.
+GST is known as the Goods and Services Tax.
+Earlier in India, consumers had to pay multiple taxes, such as VAT, service tax, and excise duty.
+GST is an indirect tax that has replaced almost all earlier indirect taxes, with a few exceptions: electricity, petroleum products, and alcohol for consumption are taxed separately by the state.
 It is levied on the supply of goods and services and came into effect on 1st July 2017.

 GST has removed the cascading effect on the sale of goods and services.
 It eliminates the tax on tax.
 Hence, the cost of goods decreases.